Nikelandjelo/Nikelandjelo.github.io/_posts/2021-09-18-google-beginners-quest.md

 <br />

 # Intro <a name="intro"></a>
-<p style="font-size: 16px">So, I missed the <a href="https://capturetheflag.withgoogle.com/" target="_blink">Google CTF</a>, but I decided to give the Beginners Quest a go.
+So, I missed the <a href="https://capturetheflag.withgoogle.com/" target="_blink">Google CTF</a>, but I decided to give the Beginners Quest a go.
 So far, I got to challenge 10, with 6 and 8 currently unsolved (Future lesson: If the CTF has a "quest" in its name, you will need to solve the challenges in a set order...).<br />
 Every challenge, if there’s a need - contains an attachment - an archive file with its SHA256 hash as a filename.
 <br />
-So, this is the map of the CTF:</p>
+So, this is the map of the CTF:
 <img alt="MAP" src="/static/assets/img/blog/ctfs/2021-googlebq/map.png" width="100%" />
 <br />
-<p style="font-size: 16px">And there is the order of all the challenges I got to, including the codes for each level:</p>
+And there is the order of all the challenges I got to, including the codes for each level:

 ```
 1   =   2NFXHZYW